IIIT-Sricity-FSD-2024-2028/25_ConstructHub/README.md

 The system supports the following primary actors:

 - Admin
+  - Responsible for configuring, controlling, and maintaining the ERP platform, including user management, system configuration, and master data governance.
 - Project Manager
+  - Responsible for planning, executing, and monitoring construction activities, including task allocation and project schedule control.
 - Site Engineer
+  - An operational user responsible for executing assigned tasks, reporting daily site progress, and updating work status.
 - Finance Manager
+  - Responsible for managing project budgets, tracking expenses, generating bills, and coordinating the payment workflow.
 - Client
+  - An external stakeholder responsible for reviewing project progress and approving payments based on completed work.